 The Vondelpark is located close to PREMIER SUITES PLUS Amsterdam and dates back to 1865.
 The park is the ideal place for a stroll, a bike ride or a romantic picnic.
 Next to the beautiful ponds and relaxing nature you should make sure not to miss the famous open-air theatre.

 The ZOO of Amsterdam is the oldest zoo of the Netherlands and has a history going back to 1838.The wildlife park contains over 900 different animal species.
-It is the perfect place for a family day out during a sunny day in Amsterdam.
+It is the perfect place for a family day out on a sunny day in Amsterdam.

 You cannot visit Amsterdam without taking a canal tour to explore the city.
 It is a relaxing way to discover everything that Amsterdam has to offer, without having to make any physical effort.
 There are lot of great operators who offer canal tours, but we would recommend taking a longer tour to make sure you get the best experience.